This post may contain affiliate links which won’t change your price but will share some commission.

 What are signs of a weak immune system?

 If you are catching colds more than 5-6 times a year, then you might have a weak immune system.

 Which vitamin is best for immune system?

+There isn’t just one.
+The body is a complex organism that is influenced by a variety of factors.
 Vitamin C, zinc, echinacea, elderberry, and vitamin D all support a healthy immune system.

 I hope you stay well this season, friends!
 What are your go-to supplements or practices when you get sick?
 Let me know in the comments!

 You might also like these articles on supplements:

 Pin this article on boosting the immune system when you’re sick to your favorite Pinterest board: